 The mule’s importance for the state can also be related to the production of mules.
-For decades Missouri was the nation’s primary mule producer, and it is these reasons why the mule is the state mammal of Missouri.
+For decades Missouri was the nation’s primary mule producer, which is why the mule is the state mammal of Missouri.

 Montana – Grizzly Bear

-Montana chose the grizzly bear (Ursus arctos horribilis) as the state’s official mammal.
+Montana chose the grizzly bear as the state’s official mammal.
 Montana is the only one of the lower forty-eight states with a grizzly population, making the animal unique to Montana.

 The grizzly bear was chosen to represent Montana as they share the same characteristics.
-The grizzly bear has the attributes of size, strength, and beauty that Montana shares.
+The grizzly bear has the attributes of size, strength, and beauty that Montana has.